-ECCOv4 access via NASA’s EarthData in the Cloud#
+ECCOv4 access via NASA’s OPeNDAP in the Cloud.#

 This notebook demonstrates access to ECCOv4 model output.
 Broad information about the ECCO dataset can be found in the PODAAC website (see here).